toaderflorin/florintoader/_posts/2017-12-16-rationality.markdown

 date:   2017-12-16 11:13:11 +0300
 image: "/images/brains.jpg"
 ---
-<i>"You do not need science to survive , but you do need to survive to do science"</i> a wise man [oncesaid](https://medium.com/incerto/how-to-be-rational-about-rationality-432e96dd4d1a), and truer words have never been spoken.
-For you see, in SHTF situations, making a good enough decision REALLY FAST is better than making the best decision if that takes say a few minutes.
+<i>"You do not need science to survive , but you do need to survive to do science"</i> a wise man [once said](https://medium.com/incerto/how-to-be-rational-about-rationality-432e96dd4d1a) and truer words have never been spoken.
+For you see, in SHTF situations, making a good enough decision REALLY FAST is better than making the best decision if that takes say a few minutes, from an evolutionary point of view.
+Say, Ug is coming out of his cave and he's pissed because you had sex with his woman--you need to make a decision on the spot if you are going to flee, or pick a boulder or stick and fight.
+Being indecisive is the worst thing you can do and any choice is better than not making a choice on the spot.

-*The brain doesn't do backtracking, it's greedy ALL THE WAY.*
+*The brain doesn't do backtracking, it mostly uses greedy strategies.*

 If the brain had an architecture, it would be of the [Big Ball Of Mud](https://blog.codinghorror.com/the-big-ball-of-mud-and-other-architectural-disasters/) variety.
 Finding the best solution involves exploring the whole solution space which is usually an O(n<sup>m</sup>) affair [complexity-wise](https://discrete.gr/complexity/), while greedy algorithms are O(n), and even your average brain consumes a lot of glucose so ideally you'd prefer to take a shortcut and for your brain to simplify things or get answers from memory, whenever possible.